After testing dozens of options, our team picked the absolute best cordless reciprocating saw models from manufacturers we trust the most.

 Best Prosumer Cordless Reciprocating Saw

 Prosumer is a category that bridges the gap between professional and DIY tools.
 Meeting the needs of both serious DIYers and budget-minded Pros, the Ryobi One+ HP Brushless reciprocating saw is our top choice in this class.
 As part of Ryobi’s high-performance cordless line, it’s a step up from previous models, boasting an impressive 3200 SPM and 1 1/4-inch stroke length.

 Being a heavily price-conscious category, it’s the cost that makes this model so attractive.
-The bare tool is $129 and thanks to a recent price drop at Home Depot, the 4.0Ah kit is just $139.
+The bare tool is $99 and the 4.0Ah High Performance battery kit is just $159.
 That’s tough to beat.